efratkelner/TFL_Detection/README.md

 # TFL_Detection
+Mobileye Project- TFL Detection and Distance Estimation - Exellenteam Bootcamp

-Detecting traffic lights and estimating their distance from the vehicle.
+Detecting traffic lights and estimating their distance from a moving vehicle.
 Using image processing technologies, Neural networks, and SFM